DigitalExpart/PAKtIQ/DASHBOARD_CLEANUP_COMPLETE.md

 ### 3. **Check the Dashboard**
 - **Day Streak:** Should show 0 (you just signed up)
-- **Active Pakts:** Should show 0 (no pakts created yet)
+- **Active Resolves:** Should show 0 (no Resolves created yet)
 - **Today:** Should show 0 (no milestones completed today)

-### 4. **Create a Pakt**
+### 4. **Create a Resolve**
-- Click "New Pakt" → Select a category → Name it → Add milestones
+- Click "New Resolve" → Select a category → Name it → Add milestones
-- Go back to dashboard → Your new pakt should appear!
+- Go back to dashboard → Your new Resolve should appear!

 ### 5. **Complete a Milestone**
-- Click on a pakt → Mark a milestone complete
+- Click on a Resolve → Mark a milestone complete
 - Go back to dashboard → "Today" should increase by 1!

 ### 6. **Check Insights**